Rashidun

-The Rashidun (الراشدون) are the first four caliphs (lit. 'successors') who led the Muslim community following the death of Muhammad: Abu Bakr, Umar, Uthman, and Ali.
+The Rashidun (الراشدون) are the first four caliphs (lit. 'successors') who led the Muslim community following the death of the Islamic prophet Muhammad, namely Abu Bakr, Umar, Uthman, and Ali.

 The reign of these caliphs, called the Rashidun Caliphate (632–661), is considered in Sunni Islam to have been 'rightly guided' (Arabic: rāshid), meaning that it constitutes a model (Sunnah) to be followed and emulated from a religious point of view.
+Shia Islam holds that only Ali was the rightful and designated successor of Muhammad.

 History

 The first four caliphs who succeeded Muhammad are known as the Rashidun (rightly-guided) Caliphs.